melezhik/swat/README.md

 ## Check patterns

-As you can see from tutorial above check patterns are  just text files describing what is expected to return when request a given URI.
-Check patterns file parsed by swat line by line and there are 3 types of entities my occur here:
+As you can see from tutorial above check patterns are  just text files describing what is expected to return when request a route.
+Check patterns file parsed by swat line by line and take an action depending on entity found.
+There are 3 types of entities may be found in check patterns file:

 - Expected Values
 - Comments